 Climb inside and the C-Class Estate is identical to the saloon, so you get the same high-quality look and finish as you’ll find in the S-Class limousine.
-Again, all models have a tablet-style colour centre console display and, while it looks a bit like an aftermarket addition, it’s easy to navigate, courtesy of the standard COMAND control wheel.
+All models have a tablet-style colour centre console display, although it looks a bit like an aftermarket addition.

 Automatic models, like the one in our test, feature a column-mounted shift, decluttering and freeing up space on the dash, while the mix of gloss black plastics and metal switches adds an air of solidity.
 All cars get artificial leather as standard, but you’d be hard pressed to tell it from the real thing, while the C-Class’s build quality can’t be faulted.

 Sat-nav, stereo and infotainment